 Try Edge Infrastructure Management

-Log in and get remote 3D visualization of thousands of sites.
-See all your racks, assets, power, and network connections.
+Remote 3D visualization of all your racks, assets, power, and network connections.
 View 100+ dashboard charts and reports.
 Know the capacity of all infrastructure items.

 Try Edge Infrastructure Monitoring